If you have a small backyard and you want to start gardening, there’s a simple solution…

 Raspberries come for both summer and fall-fruit varieties, which ensures that you will enjoy a harvest that is months long if you grow the right seeds.

-It is also worth noting that summer-fruitful raspberry plants seem to do well in buckets because they are smaller, less bushy plants.
+It is also worth noting that summer-fruitful raspberry plants seem to do well in a 5 gallon container because they are smaller, less bushy plants.